incodehq/incode-platform/README.md

    of its actions are visible in the user interface (they are all `@Programmatic`) and so this service is automatically registered.

-* (In 1.8.0-SNAPSHOT, the) `CommandServiceMenu` provides actions to search for `Command`s, underneath an 'Activity' menu on the secondary menu bar.
+* In 1.8.0, the `CommandServiceMenu` provides actions to search for `Command`s, underneath an 'Activity' menu on the secondary menu bar.

 * `BackgroundCommandServiceJdoRepository` provides the ability to search for persisted (background) `Command`s.
 None